notofonts/noto-docs/src/miniarticles/NotoSansSharada.md

 # Noto Sans Sharada

-Noto Sans Sharada is a sanserif design intended for general use for the Sharada script.
+Noto Sans Sharada is a sanserif design for texts in the Sharada script.

-It contains 239 glyphs and 6 OpenType features, and supports 109 characters from the Unicode blocks: Sharada, Vedic Extensions.
+Noto Sans Sharada contains 239 glyphs, 6 OpenType features, and supports 109 characters from 2 Unicode blocks: Sharada, Vedic Extensions.

 ## Supported writing systems